cea-eth/SERO/README.md

 A semi-structured literature research was conducted to investigate the research field.
 Two distinct research approaches were established to locate relevant literature pertaining to each of the research questions.

-The literature proposed on Scopus and Web of Science was exported as csv-file.
-It was then merged, sorted, dublicates were deleted (Step01) and finally sorted again by title (Step02) and abstract (Step03).
+The literature identified from Scopus and Web of Science was exported as a CSV file.
+Subsequently, the data was merged, sorted, and duplicates were removed (Step01).
+The literature was then sorted again based on title (Step02) and abstract (Step03).
+The same process was applied to the literature obtained from other master theses.

+The finalized collection of literature can be found in 01_Literature Research/Research_02.
+Nevertheless, additional literature was reviewed subsequently.

 The code to sort the literature was inspired by the work of Kira Kulik.